XENON1T/hax/README.rst

 Usage
 =====
-Please see the notebook [Hax tutorial](https://github.com/XENON1T/hax/blob/master/Hax%20tutorial.ipynb) for a tutorial on how to use this.
+Please see the notebook https://github.com/XENON1T/hax/blob/master/Hax%20tutorial.ipynb for a tutorial on how to use this.

 Installation